Putin warns West Ukraine is 'on the way to tragedy'

 Russian forces also attacked other potential conquests in eastern Ukraine ahead of a new offensive that is expected.

-“We have heard several times that the West wants to fight us to the last Ukrainian.
-This is a tragedy for the people of Ukraine, but it seems that everything is heading towards it,” Putin said in a televised statement to parliamentary leaders.
+“We have heard several times that the West wants to fight us down to the last Ukrainian.
+This is a tragedy for the people of Ukraine, but it seems that everything is heading towards that,” Putin said in a televised statement to parliamentary leaders.

 The West has failed in its attempt to contain Russia, and its sanctions against Moscow have caused difficulties “but not on the scale intended,” Putin added.
 Russia has not rejected peace talks, but the longer the conflict stretches, the more difficult it will be to reach an agreement, he said.